 Rice, noodles, quinoa, roasted veggies, or even a simple green salad- it works with almost anything.

-Store in an airtight container in the refrigerator for up to 3 days.
-Warm it gently on the stove to revive the glaze.
+Store leftovers in an airtight container for up to 3–4 days.

 Yes, cooked and glazed tofu can be frozen, but it may soften when thawed.
 For best results, reheat in a hot skillet to restore some crispiness.